The Star-Planet Connection I: Using Stellar Composition to Observationally Constrain Planetary Mineralogy for the Ten Closest Stars: Physical Properties When Defining Habitable Planets

 \subsubsection{HIP 17378 -- $\delta$ Eri}

-As shown in Table \ref{phys}, HIP 17378, or $\delta$ Eri, is a K1III-IV star at a distance of 9.09 pc from the Sun.
 HIP 17378 has been classified as a variable of RS CVn type\footnote{http://simbad.u-strasbg.fr/simbad/sim-fbasic}, which are defined as close binary systems that have high chromospheric activity and star spots.
 However, there has been no observation of any stellar activity, including the X-ray, photometric, or emission from the H and K lines \citep[][and references therein]{Thevenin05}.
 Additionally, there is no RV variation or any considerable photometric change.
 Therefore, \citet{Thevenin05} pointedly searched for a companion star using the VLTI and found there was no companion to within $\pm$2\% of the luminosity of HIP 17378, or L/L$_{odot}$ = 3.19 $\pm$ 0.06.
 The authors conclude that the RS CVn classification is doubtful.
-The first three oscillation modes in HIP 17378 have also been observed, namely ($l$, $m$) = (1, â-1), (2, 1), and (1, 0/-1), where the latter $m$-mode could not be disentangled \citep{Hekker10}.
+The first three oscillation modes in HIP 17378 have also been observed, namely ($l$, $m$) = (1, −1), (2, 1), and (1, 0/-1), where the latter $m$-mode could not be disentangled \citep{Hekker10}.
 Their work implied that the non-radial modes were the dominant frequency -- a widely debated topic in red-giant stars at that time.
-Assuming a terrestrial planet orbits HIP 17378, it would need to be at a distance of (0.782, 1.886) AU to be within the optimistic HZ or within (0.991, 1.790) AU for the conservative HZ.
 Additionally, while the classification of RS CVn means that an orbiting planet would receive a lot of high energy radiation, the lack of any observed stellar activity is encouraging for habitability.